hardiksingh5864/LLMBOT/README.md

 Contribution
 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.
 Ensure your code is well-documented and tested.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Contact
-For any inquiries or support, please reach out to [Your Name] at [your.email@example.com].
+For any inquiries or support, please reach out to [Hardik Singh] at [hardiksingh5864@gmai.com]

-LinkedIn Post
-🚀 Excited to share my latest project!

 I've been working on an intelligent chatbot for my company, leveraging the power of LlamaIndex to create a dynamic, topic-specific assistant.
 This chatbot not only answers questions based on documents we provide but also handles mathematical queries related to those topics.